SmBe19/LD37/assetcreation/LD37Story.md

 *connected to: Room 51, Tower*

 * Door: “This is the door to the fated Room 51, the saving grace for the people of this castle.
 But it is locked.
 That probably has something to do with this contraption over there.”, nothing (after it unlocks: open door)
-* Hand Scanner: “This piece of technology seems to require a certain handprint.”, nothing (with sleeping king: unlock door, with king’s hand: unlock door  and say “Maybe I didn’t have to cut it off.
-Oh well”)
+* Hand Scanner: “This piece of technology seems to require a certain handprint.”, nothing (with sleeping king: unlock door, with king’s hand: unlock door and say “I’m not sure I actually had to cut it off.
+Oh well.”)

 **Room 51**